Listen up, food truck owners: your food truck business has risk.

 Food Truck Insurance is a liability insurance plan designed specifically for food truck owners to protect you from the risks associated with the industry.
 As we mentioned before, accidents happen… a lot.
 If your food truck is involved in an accident, you could be liable to pay thousands of dollars.
 Without insurance, you may be required to pay out of pocket, which could financially devastate your business.

 With Food Truck Insurance from FLIP, you can mitigate—and sometimes eliminate—the out-of-pocket cost associated with these expensive claims.
-Starting at just $299 a year, you can create a financial safety net that protects your food truck with up to $1 million in A+ rated general and product liability coverage, as well as up to $10K in business personal property coverage.
+Starting at just $299 per year or $25.92 per month, you can create a financial safety net that protects your food truck with up to $1 million in A+ rated general and product liability coverage, as well as up to $10K in business personal property coverage.
 Additional policy options are also available as needed.

 If all this information makes no sense to you, don’t worry.
 We’ll go over the different kinds of coverage and what risks they protect you from later in this article.
 In the meantime, if you want to learn more about FLIP’s Food Truck Insurance plan, just follow the link below!